haidanglevn/react-tasteit/README.md

 TasteIT is recipe app which is made in REACT22S group React lessons.
 The app serves all the recipes from a local JSON databases, which can also be updated by user with new recipe.

 Recipe can be sorted by name and country of origin.
-The country's flag is fetched from CountryFlagsAPI.
+The countries are from REST Country API, and their flags are fetched from CountryFlagsAPI.

 The JSON database is provided by a classmate in REACT22S group, created with ChatGPT.